EDF Employee Benefits 'Excessive'

-The auditors points out that this special scheme is paid by EDF and their affiliates, but and also by consumers through the specific charge.
+The auditors points out that this special scheme is paid by EDF and their affiliates, but also by consumers through a specific charge.

 This charge can be seen on your electricity bill, and is called the contribution tarifaire d'acheminement (CTA).

 Although the charge is ostensibly for distribution of the supply, in reality it is used to finance the special pension scheme for staff serving in the electricity and gas industries.